ntmitchell/ntmitchell.github.io/_posts/2016-12-22-Indeed-webscraping-job-IDs-and-keywords.md

 ---
-title: "Web Scraping Indeed.com for job IDs and keyword"
+title: "Web Scraping practice: retrieving job IDs and keywords from Indeed.com"
 header:
   overlay_color: "#333"
 date: 2016-12-22
+tags: Web scraping, Indeed.com
 ---

-Here's a bit of code from a class project, in which we want to find a way to predict data science salaries in Boston.
+Here's a bit of code from a class project.

+In about two months, everyone here will be searching through job boards to find the next steps in our careers.
+For this project we want to find a way to predict data science salaries in Boston.

-We decided to employ web scraping to job listings on Indeed.com.
-We settled on examining features such as job title, years of experience, company, and keywords like Python.
+We scanned Indeed.com and scraped information related to features such as job title, years of experience, company, and keywords like Python.
+Only a few listings had salary information or descriptions we could search through.
+Therefore we found most of our data by manipulating the search query, and trusting Indeed's backend processing to deliver relevant results.

 ```python
 from urllib.request import urlopen